hms-dbmi-cellenics/releases/README.md

 AWS privileges that should be available to the CI pipeline should be placed under `.ci.yaml`.

-Changes to CI privileges must be deployed *manually* by someone with sufficient access by running `biomage rotate-ci` using [biomage-utils](https://github.com/hms-dbmi-cellenics/biomage-utils).
+Changes to CI privileges must be deployed *manually* by someone with sufficient access by running `cellenics rotate-ci` using [cellenics-utils](https://github.com/hms-dbmi-cellenics/cellenics-utils).